INTRODUCTION

 LEVERAGING TECHNOLOGY AND RESOURCES

-- Language‑learning platforms with AI-driven feedback.
+- Language learning platforms with responsive feedback.

-- Webinars and virtual conferences for cutting-edge insights.
+- Virtual conferences for specialist insights.

 - Online communities for peer exchange.